Person reviewing digital lending strategy with multiple income stream charts on laptop

 Borrowers with seasonal income should apply during or shortly after their peak earning period, when recent bank statements reflect the strongest deposit history.
 Applying at the tail end of a low season means the most recent months of statements show reduced activity, which can distort the lender’s cash flow average downward.

-This does not mean misrepresenting your income.
+This is not about misrepresenting income.
 Annual averages across 24 months will still be visible to the underwriter.
-The point is that a strong recent deposit history, combined with a solid annual average, tells a more complete story than weak recent deposits that require the underwriter to look deeper into older records to find the income pattern.
+The point is that strong recent deposit history, combined with a solid annual average, tells a more complete story than weak recent deposits that require the underwriter to look deeper into older records to find the income pattern.

 Key Takeaway: Applying after two full years of documented multi-stream income on federal tax returns maximizes qualifying income recognition.
 Borrowers with seasonal income benefit from timing applications during or immediately after their strongest earning period, when recent bank statement averages are at their highest.